rfscholte/lessLogging/README.md

 At the moment Spring boot is one of the most popular frameworks.
 There are some cases where it logs too much by default, but here are some ways to reduce that.

+In the first paragraph (Banner) I'll show you how to control the startup banner during test.
+For all other paragraphs I'll add an `application.properties` to `src/main/java` to represent a more realistic Spring boot application.
+In this file I'll turn off the banner.
+I wouldn't do this normally, but it is just an easy way to verify the setup.
+This means that IF you do see the banner during tests, then there's a classloading issue.

 ### Banner

 This is about the `@SpringBootTest`.
 Let's start by saying that this annotation is not meant for unittests, but for integration tests.